 The stock flower, or Matthiola incana, is also referred to by common names such as ten-week stock, hoary stock, common stock, and Brompton stock.
 Most are grown as annuals.

-Stock flowers are sometimes referred to as Virginia stock because they are found growing naturally in Virginia.
-However, the plant is native to the warmer Mediterranean region.
-Another fun fact to be aware of when it comes to the stock flower is that this plant is actually a part of the mustard family (and is closely related to plants like broccoli and turnips, though not nearly as delicious).
+Another fun fact to be aware of when it comes to the stock flower is that this plant is actually a part of the mustard family – the Brassicaceae family – (and is closely related to plants like broccoli and turnips, though not nearly as delicious).

 What Does Stock Flower Symbolize?

-It has a gently twisting spike of blooms that can mean several things depending on the situation and the recipient of the gift.
+Stock flowers have a gently twisting spike of blooms that can mean several things depending on the situation and the recipient of the gift.
 Stock flowers can be used to symbolize beauty that never fades, contentment with your life at the moment, or even a life that is filled with happiness and success.

 The stock flower can also be used to symbolize dedication (particularly spiritual dedication), connection to the rest of the world, or the ability to achieve paradise on earth.